 Measure your return on investment for each experiment.
 If you find something that works, keep at it.

 When you’re ready to try something new, try planning a big event that’s promoted in newspapers, on the radio, and in other traditional marketing channels.
 If you find success, great!
 You have a model you can repeat.
 If not, head back to Step 2.

 Create Grocery Store Playlists With Cloud Cover Music

 Click here to try Cloud Cover Music FREE for 14-Days and start creating playlists that encourage shoppers to shop for longer and spend more money in your supermarket.

 Do you have multiple supermarkets?
-You can control the music in all of your stores from one easy-to-use dashboard using our custom business music streaming software.
+Using our custom business music streaming software, you can control the music in all of your stores from one easy-to-use dashboard.